FindMySchool LogoFindMySchool

 Haughton Academy sits within Darlington’s admissions landscape, with Year 7 entry coordinated through the Local Authority for families living in the borough.
 The school’s admissions policy for 2026 to 2027 confirms that applications are made via the coordinated arrangements and that the published admission number is 180 for the normal year of entry (Year 7), subject to sufficient applications.

-The dataset provided indicates the school is oversubscribed for the relevant entry route, with 250 applications for 165 offers, a subscription proportion of 1.52.
-Put simply, there were roughly three applications for every two offers in that cycle.
+Indicates the school is oversubscribed for the relevant entry route, with 250 applications for 165 offers, 1.52. applications per place Put simply, there were roughly three applications for every two offers in that cycle.
 The implication is that families should not assume a place is automatic, even though this is not a selective school.

 The admissions policy sets out the main priority order after children with an Education, Health and Care Plan naming the school: